tikv/rfcs/text/0077-in-memory-pessimistic-locks.md

 After the lock table is retrieved, we can read and write pessimistic locks in the transaction layer.

-Before processing an `AcquirePessimisticLock` command in the scheduler, we save the current `epoch` of `PeerPessimisticLocks`.
+Before processing an `AcquirePessimisticLock` command in the scheduler, we save the current `term` and `version` of the region.
 This will be checked later when writing locks to the table.

 When loading a lock, we can read the in-memory lock table first.
 If no lock is found, then read the underlying RocksDB.
+When reading the lock table, we should check the `term` and `version` of the region.
+If `version` or `term` has changed, We should return `EpochNotMatch` or `StaleCommand` respectively.

 And a new `Modify` variant is added.
 The `AcquirePessimisticLock` now adds `Modify::PessimisticLock` instead of a normal `Modify::Put`.